What Is Inpatient Alcohol Rehab?

 - People who need substance abuse treatment but must complete it quickly and efficiently for specific reasons, such as parents and people with demanding careers (CEOs, hospitality workers)

 No matter the type of individual entering treatment, care in an inpatient alcohol rehab center can help them restore overall health, quit the use of substances, acquire skills and mechanisms to continue abstaining from drugs and alcohol, and build or rebuild a meaningful and fulfilling lifestyle that allows for a successful recovery.

 The health-related complications of alcohol abuse can be broken down into two different categories, short-term and long-term complications.
 But, short-term complications include the possibility of increased blood pressure, irregular heartbeat, and possible overdose.
 In fact, long-term effects can include heart disease, lung disease, and liver disease.

 In addition, as per the National Cancer Institute, there is a strong scientific consensus that alcohol drinking can cause several types of cancer including:

-- Head and Neck Cancer: Moderate to heavy alcohol consumption is associating with higher risks of certain head and neck cancers.
+- Head and Neck Cancer: Moderate to heavy alcohol consumption is associated with higher risks of certain head and neck cancers.

-- Esophageal Cancer: Alcohol consumption at any level is associating with higher risk of a type of esophageal cancer.
+- Esophageal Cancer: Alcohol consumption at any level is associated with a higher risk of a type of esophageal cancer.

-- Liver Cancer: Heavy alcohol consumption is associating with approximately 2-fold higher risks of two types of liver cancer (hepatocellular carcinoma and intrahepatic cholangiocarcinoma).
+- Liver Cancer: Heavy alcohol consumption is associated with approximately 2-fold higher risks of two types of liver cancer (hepatocellular carcinoma and intrahepatic cholangiocarcinoma).

 - Breast Cancer: Epidemiologic studies have consistently found an increased risk of breast cancer with increasing alcohol intake.